Shasthri/eca-draft/tutorials/design.api.md

 The Apiary design editor provides a rich experience for designing, collaborating and understanding the contract for an API.
 Learn more with the following resource(s):
   * [Apiary Editor](https://help.apiary.io/tools/apiary-editor/)
   * [Interactive Documentation](https://help.apiary.io/tools/interactive-documentation/)

-## Use the Mock Server to prototype your design
-When you create your design in Apiary, you get interactive documentation automatically generated, but there is also a mock server that is created for you!
-The mock server helps you to prototype your design by a working end-point that you can use.
-> Reminder: Make sure you have saved your design

-Every time you click *Save*, Apiary generates a mock-server based on your design.
-Using your interactive documentation, you can now test the design.

-### Test in the Apiary Console
-  1. Under the *Tickets Collection* in the interactive documentation, click the *List All Tickets*
-  2. The code example should be selected.
-Make sure *Mock Server* is selected, and choose the Language of your choice.
-    _You may switch between the different languages to see examples of how to call the API._
-  3. After reviewing, click the *Try* button
-  4. You will see options to set various parameters and headers, etc, but in this case just confirm that *Mock Server* is selected and click the *Call Resource* button.
-  5. After the resource executes, scroll down to review the response from the mock server.

-## Conclusion
-In this tutorial you learned the following:
-  * How to design an API in Oracle Apiary
-  * How Interactive Documentation is produced from the API design
-  * How to use the Mock Server that is automatically generated from the API design